-- The famous New York Stock Exchange.
+- The famous New York Stock Exchange

-15. Dive into Chinatown
+14. Dive into the bowels of Chinatown

 What to see or do in Chinatown

-- You can also go hunting for the best deals in Chinatown and browse its stores where all kinds of products are sold at very cheap prices
+- You can also go hunting for the best deals in Chinatown and browse its stores where all kinds of products are sold at very cheap prices.